PabloRougerie/shanty-project/PROJECT_SUMMARY.md

 ## Conclusion

-I found that machine learning models provide meaningful operational value for vessel position prediction at horizons beyond 3-4 hours.
-My optimized LightGBM model reduces prediction error by **13-18 km** (20-30% improvement) at 14-21 hour horizons, translating to **~50% reduction in searchable area** for search and rescue operations.
+I found that **deep learning (LSTM) models provide the best performance** for vessel position prediction at horizons ≥6 hours, with substantial improvements over both baseline and machine learning approaches.

+**Key insights**:
+- **Baseline is optimal** for short-term predictions (1-3h)
+- **LSTM dominates** on longer horizons (≥6h), outperforming LightGBM by 2.9-17.7%
+- **Transition point** occurs around 6 hours where ML/DL models begin to outperform baseline

+**Model selection trade-off**: While LSTM provides the best accuracy for long-term predictions, LightGBM offers a compelling alternative with significantly lower computational requirements and faster inference times.
+For applications where real-time predictions or resource constraints are priorities, LightGBM's 28-38% improvement over baseline at 12-24h horizons (vs LSTM's 40-45%) may represent a better balance between performance and operational feasibility.

 For shorter horizons, simple linear extrapolation remains the best approach.
+For operational applications requiring predictions beyond 6 hours, LSTM provides the most accurate solution, though LightGBM remains a practical alternative when computational efficiency is a concern.